IshaanNene/EliteCode-brew/README.md

 go tool cover -html=coverage.out
 ```

-### Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a pull request

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.